 Story Archives

 As a decision scientist, Jeff Camm approaches his research with pragmatism.
-“I always start with a problem that industry has a hard time solving, and I help them solve those business problems by making better-informed decisions using data and mathematical models,” says Camm, Senior Associate Dean for Faculty and the Inmar Presidential Chair of Analytics…
+“I always start with a problem that industry has a hard time solving, and I help them solve those business problems by making better-informed decisions using data and mathematical models,” says Camm, the Inmar Presidential Chair in Analytics at the Wake Forest School of…

 School of Business staff and faculty engaged with the REACH Women’s Network during a brainstorming session to discuss leveraging a shared commitment to women’s equity in the workplace to make a greater impact.